-Victoria Falls is a UNESCO World Heritage recognizing this feat of nature as the largest waterfall in the world.
+Victoria Falls is a UNESCO World Heritage Site recognizing this feat of nature as the largest waterfall in the world.
 The falls reach a height of 355 feet (108 m) and stretch across 5,604 feet (1,708 m) creating the largest single sheet of falling water.

 Victoria Falls National Park is even smaller than its neighboring Mosi-oa-Tunya covering an area of only 9 square miles (23.4 sq km).
 The Zambezi River is the source of the falls which also serves as part of the border between Zambia and Zimbabwe.

 Elephant, buffalo, white rhino, eland, hippo, and varying antelope can be experienced with short game drives in the park.
+Animals are not the reason to visit, but they do add to the overall nature experience.
+There is also a massive balboa tree that measures 52 feet (16 m) in diameter and 65.6 feet (20 m) high.

 Victoria Falls Highlights:

 It is imperative to crossover the border and to experience the falls from both sides of the border.
 It really is two different experiences.
+The Zimbabwe side offers the most expansive view of the falls.
+During the dry season, this side of the falls has the greatest chance of flowing water into the canyon below.

 Victoria Falls Highlights